 As you explore the School’s web site, you will find that students have wide ranging opportunities to explore and develop individual passions.
 You will also find that many of our students have been recognised for outstanding achievements in academics, the arts and sports.

-It is a continuing privilege to be part of The Friends’ School and contribute to the legacy of quality education that was established nearly 130 years ago, and I invite you to share it with us.
+It is a continuing privilege to be part of The Friends’ School and contribute to the legacy of quality education that was established 130 years ago, and I invite you to share it with us.